The Best Banana Cake

 - In a large bowl, beat the butter until fluffy.
 Beat in the cream cheese.

-- With the mixer on low speed beat in the salt and 2 ½ cups powdered sugar.
+- With the mixer on low speed beat in the salt and 2 1/2 cups of sifted powdered sugar.

 Notes